- Dermatophytosis in Dogs: What is Ringworm?

 Ringworm thrives in warmer temperatures, and this doesn't only apply to the weather conditions in your area.
 It can also relate to warmer parts of your body, like your legs when wearing pants or underneath your arms.
 For dogs and cats, the warmer parts of their bodies tend to be their underbellies and near their joints, as well as around the neck, especially if they wear a collar.

-Ringworm spreads very quickly, and there aren't many limitations when it comes to what can and cannot be affected by ringworm.
+Ringworm spreads through direct contact very quickly, and there aren't many limitations when it comes to what can and cannot be affected by ringworm.

 The eight main instances where ringworm will spread from one person, place, animal, or object to another are: